 - Nonverbals matter immensely.
 They communicate respect and sincerity.
 Keep your tone open, never dismissive.
 Consciously use facial expressions that convey an apologetic message.
 Willingly engage.
 Appearing to be withdrawn sends a contradictory message of disinterest.

 - Take responsibility vs. being defensive.
 This no time for manipulation.
 Don’t play coy or innocent, it undermines trust.
 Avoid accusing or blaming your partner, it creates resentment.

 - Listen and acknowledge your partner’s experience.
-Work hard at validating what they’ve gone through and how they feel as opposed to minimizing any part of your partner’s pain, upset, or response.
+Work hard at validating what they’ve gone through and how they feel.
+Avoid minimizing any part of your partner’s pain, upset, or response.

 Now.
 What does all this look like on a practical level?
 If “I’m sorry” doesn’t cut it, what should you say and how should you say it?

-The Remorse Blueprint is an instant online course for you for you to easily access any time.
+The Remorse Blueprint is an instant online course for you to access at any time.